 • Address

-Check out what my awesome cohort from UMD Ling is up to:
+Check out what my awesome cohort from UMD Ling is up to these days:

 Sigwan Thivierge, Mina Hirzel, Anouk Dieuleveut, Aaron Doliana, and Rodrigo Ranero.